Efficiently Enumerating Minimal Triangulations: Introduction

+After establishing our algorithm, we describe an experimental study where we have tested the ability of the algorithm to utilize the aforementioned triangulation algorithms.
+The experimental study covers graphs of a wide range of domains (where tree decomposition is needed for efficient analysis): join queries (from the TPC-H collection), Bayesian networks, Markov Random Fields, grids, and random graphs.
+We tested the execution time (delay) of the algorithm, its ability to reduce the width or fill (number of edges added to establish chordality), and the number of decompositions of quality (width/fill) the same or better than that of the original off-the-shelf algorithm.
+The results show that, indeed, our algorithm can effectively enhance the quality of the corresponding decomposition algorithm.

+A short version of this manuscript was published in the 2017 Symposium on Principles of Database Systems (PODS).
+The current version includes all proofs omitted from the short version.
+In addition, we have added Section~\ref{sec:poly} and Section~\ref{sec:sgrpdelay}, where we discuss the possibility of reaching a polynomial delay algorithm solving our problem, and prove that the approach taken here cannot be used to reach such a time bound.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:preliminaries} we give preliminary definitions and notation, recall basic results from the literature, and provide some initial insights.
-In Section~\ref{sec:SGR} we define the notion of a \e{succinct graph representation} (where nodes are given via an iterator), and give an algorithm for enumerating the maximal independent sets of such a graph.
-In Section~\ref{sec:enumMT} we prove that the graph of minimal separating sets satisfies the complexity assumptions needed for the enumeration algorithm, and thereby establish our main result.
-Finally, in Section~\ref{sec:GenExtInd}, we give a generic algorithm for extending a set of edges to a minimal triangulation.
+The rest of the manuscript is organized as follows.
+In Section~\ref{sec:preliminaries} we give preliminary definitions and notation, and recall basic results from the literature.
+The SGR framework is presented in Section~\ref{sec:SGR}, along with the enumeration algorithm for maximal independent sets.
+In Section~\ref{sec:enumMT} we prove that the graph of minimal separating sets satisfies the tractability requirements needed for the SGR enumeration algorithm, and thereby establish an algorithm for enumerating the minimal triangulations.
+We show how this algorithm can enumerate the proper tree decompositions in Section~\ref{sec:proper}.
+Then, the experimental study is presented in Section~\ref{sec:exper}, and we conclude in Section~\ref{sec:conclusions}.